 - Danish Mastiff

-Years ago, breeds were revered for their large bodies, powerful builds and extremely strong jaws.
+Years ago, fighting dog breeds were revered for their large bodies, powerful builds, and powerful jaws.
 They had to have a low and loud bark.

-Another cruel aspect of dog fighting that is less known are bait animals.
+Another cruel aspect of dogfighting that is less known or forgotten is bait animals.

-Records show that most bait animals are attained by stealing people’s pets, adopting pets from shelters under the pretense that the pet is going to a good home, and applying for “free to good home” ads.
-(This is why you should never advertise your pet on platforms where you can’t go see where the animals will be going.)
+Records show that most bait animals are attained through dog adoption scams, stealing people’s pets, adopting pets from shelters under the pretense that the pet is going to a good home, and applying for “free to good home” ads.

-I’ve compiled a list of some of the most popular fighting dog breeds out there, going back to centuries ago.
-Some of these fighting dogs were bred from the beginning for this purpose, while it was realized later on that other similar dogs may be good in the pit, too.
+Some of these fighting dogs were bred from the beginning for this purpose, while they realized later on that other similar dogs may be good in the pit, too.